Sheebah Karungi

-Sheebah Karungi (born November 11, 1989) is a Ugandan musician, dancer and actress who debuted her acting career in Queen of Katwe as Shakira.
-After quitting Obsessions, a dance group she joined in 2006, she rose to recognition upon the release of her hit single "Ice Cream".
-In 2014, she released her debut project Ice Cream, a five-track EP which did well commercially and led her to win back-to-back HiPipo Music Awards Best Female Artist in 2015, 2016, 2017, and 2018.
+Sheebah Karungi (born 11 November 1989), professionally known as Queen Karma and Sheebah, is a Ugandan musician, dancer, actress and feminist activist.

+She debuted her acting career in Queen of Katwe as Shakira.
+After quitting Obsessions, a dance group she joined in 2006, she started making music and later rose to recognition upon the release of her hit single "Ice Cream".
+In 2014, she released her debut project Ice Cream, a five-track EP which did well commercially and led her to win back-to-back HiPipo Music Awards Best Female Artist in 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, and 2024.
 She also won the Artist of the Year award twice, in 2017, 2018, and 2019 at the HiPipo Music Awards.

-Life and career
+In 2024, she was appointed vice president of the Uganda National Musician Federation assisting Eddy Kenzo who is the president of the federation.

+Early life and education

-Sheebah Karungi was born and raised by a single mother in Kawempe, a division of Kampala, the capital city of Uganda.
+Sheebah Karungi was born on 11 November 1989 and raised by a single mother Edith Kabazungu in Kawempe, a division of Kampala district.
 After completing her basic education at Kawempe Muslim Primary School, she dropped out of school in senior two when she was a student of Midland High School, Kawempe.

+Career

-At the age of 15, she started dancing for money after she joined a dance group called Stingers before she left the group for Obsessions Music Group in 2006.
+At the age of 15, Sheebah started dancing for money after she joined a dance group called Stingers before she left the group for Obsessions Music Group in 2006.
 At Obsessions she developed an interest in music, recording two songs before she left the group for a solo career in music.

-In 2010, she released "Kunyenyenza", her first official single, produced by Washington with writing credit from Cindy.
-She went on to release another song titled "Bulikyekola", featuring vocals from KS Alpha and Prince Fahim and then "Baliwa" featuring Coco Finger.
+In 2010, Sheebah released "Kunyenyenza", her first official single, produced by Washington.
+She went on to release another song titled "Bulikyenkola", featuring vocals from KS Alpha and Prince Fahim and then "Baliwa" featuring Coco Finger.
 It was until she released "Automatic", a song written by Sizzaman, that her solo career experienced a major turnaround.
 Upon the success of "Automatic", she teamed up again with Sizzaman to release "Ice Cream" to massive airplay and positive reviews before she went on to release another hit single, "Twesana".

 In 2014, she released her first musical project, Ice Cream, a five-track EP which contained hit singles including "Ice Cream" and "Jordan".
 The EP was well received and helped win her Best Female Artist at the 2014 and 2015 HiPipo Music Awards.

-Her second project was titled Nkwatako.
+Sheebah's second project was titled Nkwatako.

-Sheebah held Nkwatako Concert in 2016 and Omwoyo Concert in 2018 at Hotel Africana in Kampala.
+She held Nkwatako Concert in 2016 and Omwoyo Concert in 2018 at Hotel Africana in Kampala.
 Both concerts were organized by her management, Team No Sleep.
 Omwoyo Concert was choreographed by Cathy Patra who has choreographed and appeared in most of her videos.
 On her second concert, Omwoyo, Sheebah was criticized for her low vocal ability as a live performer.

 Sheebah is also a business woman.
-Under her Sheebah Investments program, she has opened a number of businesses around Kampala including The Red Bar, Red Events (co-owned with dancer Cathy Patra), a hair extension business called Sheebah by Natna and others.
-Sheebah also owns a large mansion plus a boat.
+Under her Sheebah Investments program, she has opened a number of businesses around Kampala including The Red Bar, Red Events (co-owned with dancer Cathy Patra), a hair extension business called Sheebah by Natna, Natna Hair Founder Sina Tsegazeab and others.